 - Select your therapist and make the commitment to see them regularly.

-There are many different resource sites that you can use to seek out infidelity therapists, including Psychology Today; National Registry of Marriage – Friendly Therapists; The American Association of Marriage and Family Therapists (AAMFT); and The American Association Sexuality Educations, Counselors, and Therapists (AASECT).
+There are many different resource sites that you can use to seek out infidelity therapists, including Psychology Today; the National Registry of Marriage-Friendly Therapists; The American Association of Marriage and Family Therapists (AAMFT); and The American Association Sexuality Educations, Counselors, and Therapists (AASECT).

 Questions To Ask An Infidelity Therapist